Kapiainen/SublimePapyrus/README.md

 How do I use the program PapyrusToSublimeSnippets?

 The program can be launched from anywhere and allows you to type in the path to the folder containing the Papyrus source files you wish to process.
-If you do not type in a path, then the program will process the folder the program is in.
-You can also type in the path to the folder you wish to output the resulting logs and snippets to.
-If you do not type in a path, then the resulting files will be output to a folder called "snippets" in the folder that the program is in.
-The snippets can then be copied over into the Papyrus package.
+The first level of subfolders in the input folder will also be processed.
+If you do not type in a path, then the program will process the folder, which the program is in.
+The generated snippets will be placed in subfolder(s) called "snippets".

 The program creates two logs: FunctionLog.txt and ClassLog.txt.
-These contain keywords, which are formatted for use in the Papyrus syntax definition (Papyrus.tmLanguage), based on the processed source files.
+The log files will be placed in the input folder and the log files contain keywords, which are formatted for use in the Papyrus syntax definition (Papyrus.tmLanguage), based on the processed source files.
 The syntax definition can be found in the Papyrus package.